“Pegasus Bay Sauvignon Semillon is one of my favourite New Zealand Wines”

 This is a unique expression of a traditional white Bordeaux blend using approximately 70% Sauvignon Blanc & 30% Semillon.
-Both varieties were picked in stages during April, timing each harvest to optimise the grapes’ range of natural flavours.
-These varieties were fermented separately, the majority of the Sauvignon in stainless steel to retain the pure fruit character, and all of the Semillon in oak puncheons to add texture.
+Both varieties were picked in stages, timing each harvest to optimise the grapes’ range of natural flavours.
+These varieties were fermented separately, most of the Sauvignon in stainless steel to retain the pure fruit character (with approx. one third on skins) and all the Semillon in oak puncheons to add texture.
 A small percentage of the Sauvignon Blanc was also matured in new French barrels to give extra length and complexity.
 Both varieties were aged on their natural deposits of yeast lees (sur lie) for approximately 10 mths, prior to blending.
 Once bottled, the wine was left to age for another year before release, allowing it to integrate further.

-The colour is pale lemon with aromas of citrus blossom, lemon, gooseberry and passionfruit.
-There is also a hint of struck match complexity arising from skin contact during fermentation.
-The Semillon component helps fill out the palate, adding fruit weight, richness and age-ability, while also acting to restrain the exuberance of the sauvignon blanc.
-While the lees contact has added texture and body, the wine remains focussed, with a crisp refreshing acidity that emphasises its mineral notes.
+It is pale lemon in colour, with intriguing aromas of passionfruit, melon, orange peel and citrus blossom, coupled with a flinty minerality.
+There is also a hint of struck match complexity arising from the cloudy, unclarified, natural juice that was used in the fermentation.
+The Semillon component helps fill out the palate, adding fruit weight, richness, and age-ability, while also acting to restrain the exuberance of the Sauvignon Blanc.
+Lees contact has added texture and body, yet the wine remains focussed, with a crisp refreshing acidity that emphasises its mineral notes.

 “Pegasus Bay Sauvignon Semillon is one of my favourite New Zealand Wines”